izzymg/fantasy/README.md

 #### Getting started

-You must go to the ./config directory and change remove the .default from all filenames, or the server will crash on startup.
+You must go to the ./config directory and change remove the .default from all filenames.

+All configuration files are simple Javascript files that set module.exports to an object containing config options.

+All configuration files are commented with explanations on each value.

 Read through the configurations, many options may be unsafe for production.

-They are written in JS so comments and explanations are there.
+In your MySQL/Postgres instance, run `create database zthree`

+Then in your terminal run `mysql -u [username] -p zthree < ./database/setup.sql`

+This will create the tables needed.
+It does not override existing tables.

 `npm start` or node ./server.js